 GETTING THE NEW PATIENT SETTLED

-When you have got the finder’s details on the form, put the hog in a heated hutch with some bedding - we use shredded newspaper for a nest and give it a bowl of water and some tinned and dry food.
-Once the hog is settled in its hutch give it a label on the hutch door, with its number, sex, date admitted and name and phone no of finders.
+Put the hog in a heated hutch with some bedding - we use shredded newspaper for a nest and give it a bowl of water and some tinned/wet and dry food.
+Once the hog is settled in its hutch give it a label on the hutch door, with its number, sex, date admitted.
 Make a note of which hutch you have put it in on its record sheet and continue to note all the hutches and pens it uses, in case of an outbreak of some contagious disease e.g. ringworm, you will be able to know which hogs have used each pen or hutch.

 Rule of thumb, if the hog was found out in daylight, it is going to need antibiotic cover and possibly fluid therapy.
 Start worming the day after admission - if this is necessary.